 Most of these solutions can be used year-round, but it just seems like at the holidays I experience more of these problems.
 Here are some natural tips for taking care of life’s little mishaps:

 Also called pine pitch, this resin comes from pine, fir, and spruce trees.
 It will clean up fairly well when applying oil, such as olive oil, but then you have the grease problem.
-Here’s a better way – take any citrus essential oil and mix it with a carrier oil.
+Here’s a better homemade stain remover to try: take any citrus essential oil and mix it with a carrier oil.
 Orange essential oil seems to work the best, although I have used lime with success.
 I mix it at about 75% essential oil and 25% carrier oil.
 The carrier can be any oil you would use for skin care such as grape seed or safflower oil.
 Apply this mixture to the resin and work in well.
 Towel off what you can and wash your hands.
 You may need to repeat more than once, but most of the time it comes off with the first try.
 Note: Don’t apply citrus essential oil to your hands without diluting it, as it is acidic and may be harsh on hands.
 (Find these citrus essential oils here.)

 Cold water is best for red wine stains.
 Soak the shirt, tablecloth, or other affected area in cold water overnight and then wash as you normally would.
 Once usually does it, but you may need to treat the area again.
 For red wine spills in carpet, blot the spilled wine immediately.
 Then apply a small amount of cold water and keep blotting, repeating until the stain is gone.

-For grease stains, make a paste with baking soda and water and soak the spot well.
+To make a homemade stain remover for grease, make a paste with baking soda and water and soak the spot well.
 If there is a lot of oil, cover with cornstarch and allow it to absorb the grease for a few hours.
 Then brush cornstarch off and treat the area with baking soda paste.
 If there is still a lingering stain, use undiluted dish soap on the area and let sit overnight.
 Wash as usual.

 Creating holiday cookies can lead to hand disaster!
 If you’re like me and tend to get food coloring on your hands, try soaking them in lemon water.
 Rinse them off and then wash with baking soda and water.
 If the stains are stubborn and you can’t wait for the color to wear off (usually just a day or two), try hydrogen peroxide.
 A soak for 20 minutes should do the trick.